-Operational Requirements Which procedures will be Air operator's operations manual, aeroplane flight manual applied? as appropriate.
-Describe the operational (or simulated) environment required to successfully achieve the purpose of the training.
-Actual and simulated flight as PF and PM duties in appropriately qualified aeroplane and FSTD.
-On aircraft training in take-offs and landings on aeroplane type to proficiency (with at least the minimum required number of take-offs and landings to comply with PANS- TRG and national regulations).
-LOFT in accordance with the operator's procedures for PF and PM duties. traffic necessary to achieve the training outcome. a) mix of IFR and VFR traffic; b) arrivals, departures, overflights and circuit traffic; and c) heavy and medium jets, business jets, light aircraft, helicopters, ground vehicles.
-Which non-routine situations are necessary for successful completion of the training? a) aeroplane system malfunctions; b) rejected take-off; c) engine fire and failure in various phases of flight; d) missed approaches, including baulked landings; e) asymmetric approaches and landing; f) landing emergencies; g) pilot incapacitation on multi-crew aeroplane and medical emergencies; h) traffic alert and collision avoidance system resolution advisory (TCAS-RA); i) wind shear recovery and enhanced ground proximity warning system (EGPWS); j) emergency descent; k) UPRT; and l) Runway incursions and excursions.
-Describe the working Co-pilot's position in a multi-crew aeroplane type.
-Technical Requirements List any specific operational (or simulated operation) systems and/or equipment that are necessary to achieve the training outcome. a) appropriate aeroplane type for solo flying experience; b) aeroplane or appropriately qualified FSTD for multicrew, multi-engine turbine-powered aeroplane type including training in IFR operations; and c) aeroplane and appropriately qualified FSTD for UPRT.
-Regulatory Requirements Which rules and regulations are applicable? a) National regulations on the provision of MPL; and b) ICAO Doc 9868 and Annexes 1 and 6, Part I, for training and licensing Standards and requirements.
-Are there any regulatory requirements that will affect the following aspects of the training: duration; content; a) theoretical knowledge requirements at the airline transport pilot licence level; b) practical training in both PF and PM duties to achieve and demonstrate the competencies of the adapted competency model to the final competency standard; c) multi-crew aircraft type rating for licence endorsement; d) instrument qualification on appropriate aircraft type;
+Operational Populiroments Operational Requirements Which procedures will be applied?
+Air operator's operations manual, aeroplane flight manual as appropriate.
+Describe the operational (or Actual and simulated flight as PF and PM duties in simulated) environment appropriately qualified aeroplane and FSTD. required to successfully On aircraft training in take-offs and landings on aeroplane achieve the purpose of the type to proficiency (with at least the minimum required training. number of take-offs and landings to comply with PANS- TRG and national regulations).
+LOFT in accordance with the operator's procedures for PF and PM duties.
+Describe the nature of the Actual and simulated air traffic as applicable: traffic necessary to achieve a) mix of IFR and VFR traffic; the training outcome. b) arrivals, departures, overflights and circuit traffic; and c) heavy and medium jets, business jets, light aircraft, Which non-routine helicopters, ground vehicles. situations are necessary for a) aeroplane system malfunctions;b) rejected take-off; successful completion of c) engine fire and failure in various phases of flight; the training? d) missed approaches, including baulked landings; e) asymmetric approaches and landing; f) landing emergencies; g) pilot incapacitation on multi-crew aeroplane and medical emergencies; h) traffic alert and collision avoidance system resolution advisory (TCAS-RA); i) wind shear recovery and enhanced ground proximity warning system (EGPWS); j) emergency descent; k) UPRT; and Deposits a the averaging a Runway incursions and excursions.
+Describe the working position configuration.
+Co-pilot's position in a multi-crew aeroplane type. poolitori coringaration.
+Technical Requirements List any specific operational a) appropriate aeroplane type for solo flying experience; (or simulated operation) b) aeroplane or appropriately qualified FSTD for multi- systems and/or equipment crew, multi-engine turbine-powered aeroplane type that are necessary to including training in IFR operations; and achieve the training outcome. c) aeroplane and appropriately qualified FSTD for UPRT. odtoomo.
+Regulatory Requirements Which rules and regulations a) National regulations on the provision of MPL; and are applicable? , , b) ICAO Doc 9868 and Annexes 1 and 6, Part I, for training and licensing Standards and requirements.
+Are there any regulatory a) theoretical knowledge requirements at the airline requirements that will affect transport pilot licence level; the following aspects of the b) practical training in both PF and PM duties to achieve training: and demonstrate the competencies of the adapted competency model to the final competency standard; duration; c) multi-crew aircraft type rating for licence endorsement; content; d) instrument qualification on appropriate aircraft type;

-Chapter 12 Appendices assessment procedures; course approval; any other? e) specified minimum number of take-offs and landings on aircraft type; f) flight simulation devices approved by the CAA; and g) training programme incorporating type rating, and assessment standards approved by the CAA.
-Describe and annualisation of Describe any organisational requirements that may impact the training?
+Chapter 12 Appendices assessment procedures;course approval;any other? e) specified minimum number of take-offs and landings on aircraft type; f) flight simulation devices approved by the CAA; and g) training programme incorporating type rating, and assessment standards approved by the CAA.
+Organisational Requirements 5 Describe any organisational requirements that may impact the training?
 Approved training organisation with appropriate staff and training devices for both theoretical knowledge and practical training.
 Organisational Requirements Other constraints. a) appropriately authorised instructors; b) training in UPRT to be conducted by instructors appropriately qualified and approved by the CAA; c) approved type rating programme in the Advanced Phase; and d) examiners must be appropriately qualified, and current for flight checks.
 Simulation Requirements List the simulation requirements that are necessary to achieve the training outcome, if any. a) part-task trainer; and b) FSTD of appropriate type commensurate with MPL Phase of training (refer to Doc 9625, Volume 1 and CAD 1, Appendix 3).